tapanganesh/Snake_Game/README.md

  d -> right

-You can run this is your local system and have some fun!!
+You can run this on your local system and have some fun!!